-During 2007-2011, several human and/or fishery interactions were documented in stranded pilot whales.
-In 2008, 1 Massachusetts stranding mortality was deemed a fishery interaction due to line markings and cut flukes.
-Also in 2008, 2 of the New York strandings of long-finned pilot whales were classified as human interactions.
-One long-finned pilot whale that stranded in Massachusetts in 2009 was classified as a fishery interaction because it had a piece of monofilament line in its stomach.
+During 2008-2012, several human and/or fishery interactions were documented in stranded pilot whales.
+A short-finned pilot whale stranded in North Carolina in 2010 had evidence of longline interaction.
+In 2011, a short-finned pilot whale in North Carolina was classified as a fishery interaction and a short-finned pilot whale in New Jersey was found with a healed but abscessed bullet wound.
+In 2012, 3 short-finned pilot whales had evidence of fishery interaction, two of them in South Carolina and one in North Carolina.

 Stranding data probably underestimate the extent of fishery-related mortality and serious injury because all of the marine mammals that die or are seriously injured may not wash ashore, nor will all of those that do wash ashore necessarily show signs of entanglement or other fishery-interaction.
 Finally, the level of technical expertise among stranding network personnel varies widely as does the ability to recognize signs of fishery interaction.